roXtra/PublicAPI/README.md

 # PublicAPI

+### Installation

+* [httpYac](https://marketplace.visualstudio.com/items?itemName=anweber.vscode-httpyac) is a VSCode Extension which can be used to directly send requests from the editor.
+* [httpBook](https://marketplace.visualstudio.com/items?itemName=anweber.httpbook) allows editing http files as a jupyter notebook.
+Markdown comments can be mixed with REST requests and responses will be saved.
+Responses can be cleared by deleting their cell.

-Examples can be found in the `/Examples` folder.
+Examples can be found in the [/Examples](/Examples) folder.
-The VSCode module [httpYac](https://open.vscode.dev/Anweber/httpyac) is used to execute all requests inline.

 All examples are `http` files but markdown code blocks with the `http` tag are also recognized.